Hello Darkness My Old Friend

 In the dark, stillness is often a misunderstanding, and its easy to get jumpy at every unseeable sound.

 I loved this game, as its forces you to hone a strange sort of cunning.
-As you slink around, attempting to "find" the hider and then stealthily tuck yourself in with them, you become hyper aware of your surroundings.
+As you slink around, attempting to "find" the hider and then stealthily tuck yourself in with them, you become hyper aware of your surroundings and your ears and eyes unlock new levels of perception.

-Instead of finding where I hid, instead he yelled at the top of his lung towards the tree house.
-It was a sort of ramshackle tree house, but it was over 20 feet in the air, with a ladder that was missing rungs and had protruding nails.
+Instead of finding where I hid, he yelled at the top of his lung towards the tree house.
+It was a sort of ramshackle tree house, but it was over 20 feet in the air, with a ladder that was missing rungs and had protruding nails from years of disrepair.

 "You aren't allowed to hide up there, we already made that rule!
 Come down, you lose!"
 He yelled.

-The rest of the cousins and my sister rallied around the treehouse as a watched carefully from my hiding spot.
+The rest of the cousins, and my sister, rallied around the treehouse as I watched carefully from my hiding spot.

 "I see you, come down!"
 My brother yelled again.